ariebovenberg/whenever/README.md

-Do you cross your fingers every time you work with datetimes, hoping that you didn't mix naive and aware? or that you converted to UTC everywhere? or that you avoided the [many pitfalls](https://dev.arie.bovenberg.net/blog/python-datetime-pitfalls/) of the standard library?
+Do you cross your fingers every time you work with datetimes, hoping that you didn't mix naive and aware? or that you converted to UTC everywhere? or that you avoided the [pitfalls](https://dev.arie.bovenberg.net/blog/python-datetime-pitfalls/) of the standard library?
 There’s no way to be sure...

 ✨ Until now! ✨

 Whenever is designed from the ground up to **enforce correctness**.
 Mistakes become <span style="text-decoration: underline; text-decoration-color: red; text-decoration-style: wavy">red squiggles</span> in your IDE, instead of bugs in production.
-It's also **way faster** than other third-party libraries—and often the standard library as well.
+It's also **way faster** than other third-party libraries—and usually the standard library as well.

   <p align="center">
     <picture align="center">